MakGlavocevic/Skyscanner-API-automation-with-REST-Assured/README.md

 5. Open the folder where my project is

-6. In the Project window on the sidebar go to pom.xml and see if all of the required dependencies are up to date
+6. In the Project window on the sidebar go to pom.xml

+7. Inside pom.xml see if all of the dependecies are up to date and let IntelliJ download them if you dont have them alredy.

-7. Go to src>test>java and click on TestRequest there you can right click and select Run to run the test.
+8. Go to src>test>java and click on TestRequest there you can right click and select Run to run the test.

-8. In case you want to do the test with different data then mine then you can change the data in the 18th line of code.
+9. In case you want to do the test with different data then mine then you can change the data in the 18th line of code.

 --------------------------------------